What Are Parking Lot Lights and What Are They Used For?

 You get this parking lot light when you combine halogen elements and metal.
 There are other components to it, like uranium hexafluoride and sodium chloride.
 Though sodium chloride is known as salt to many, do you know that uranium hexafluoride is the fuel component in energy reactors?

 The advantage of using metal halide is the quality of light that it can put out because of the high color temperature.
-But the downside, they take a long warm-up period to reach their operating temperature.
+However, the downside is that they take a long warm-up period to reach their operating temperature.
 At times, you need about 20 minutes of warm-up time.
-You also must often replace the light bulb, increasing maintenance and operational costs.
+It would be best to replace the light bulb often, increasing maintenance and operational costs.

 Mercury Vapor Lamp

-There are two types of mercury vapor lamps – the “T” type, which automatically closes when the outer bulb is damaged, and the “R” type, which does not self-extinguish even with a broken outer bulb.
-This is important because the outer bulb is responsible for filtering out harmful UV radiation from the lamp.
+There are two types of mercury vapor lamps: the “T” type, which automatically closes when the outer bulb is damaged, and the “R” type, which does not self-extinguish even with a broken outer bulb.
+The outer bulb is important because it filters out harmful UV radiation from the lamp.

 This type of light was once considered the best light source.
 That is until the Energy Policy Act of 2005 heavily regulated mercury use.
-This prohibited the importation as well as manufacturing of mercury vapor.
+This prohibited the importation and manufacturing of mercury vapor.
 If you still use mercury vapor lamps, you have an ancient lighting system and are due for an upgrade soon.
 A great alternative is exploring LED parking lot lights.

 High-Pressure Sodium

-Much like Metal Halide lamps, high-pressure sodium lights use a combination of gases to create light.
-The biggest difference would be the color of the light they emit- metal halide gives off a white light, and high-pressure sodium light is a warm yellow glow.
-But, it also needs time to warm up, has a shorter life span, and consumes more energy when compared with LED lamps.
+Much like Metal Halide lamps, high-pressure sodium lights combine gases to create light.
+The biggest difference is the color of the light they emit—metal halide gives off a white light, and high-pressure sodium light is a warm yellow glow.
+However, it also needs time to warm up, has a shorter life span, and consumes more energy compared with LED lamps.

 Parking Lot Lights using LED

-LED is an acronym for the technology called a light-emitting diode.
-This is slowly becoming the go-to choice for lighting needs, including parking lot lights.
+LED is an acronym for light-emitting diode technology.
+It is slowly becoming the go-to choice for lighting needs, including parking lot lights.

-It works because a microchip is powered by the electrical current which produces light.
-It might be more costly at the beginning to use LED, but the overall benefits outweigh the initial costs.
+It works because a microchip is powered by electrical current, which produces light.
+Although using LED might be more costly at first, the overall benefits outweigh the initial costs.
 Its ability to effectively provide the necessary brightness, durability, and energy efficiency makes it a better choice for parking lot installation.

 What Factors Should Be Considered When Choosing Parking Lot Light Fixtures?

-This normally refers to the energy or electrical current you need to produce light.
-This meant that the higher the wattage, the brighter the light.
-Same light output with power and brightness.
+This refers to the energy or electrical current you need to produce light.
+This meant that the higher the wattage, the brighter the light—same light output with power and brightness.
 So if you needed to light up a huge area or space, you would normally look for the light with the highest wattage.
-On the downside, this also meant that you use a lot of power to light up big areas.
+On the downside, this also meant that you use much power to light up big areas.
 While it still indicates the amount of power the light uses, the brightness level is slightly different.

 As LED is slowly making its mark in the lighting industry, it also introduced a new way of determining the brightness of light – lumens.
 This means that the higher the lumens, the brighter the light.
 You no longer have to rely on the wattage of the light.
 What you are now looking for is energy efficiency.
 This is because even lights with low wattage can give you high lumens.
 This means even with low power, your lights can be very bright.